Windfisch/production-flow/README.md

   oil* for chemplants, but also chemplants supply *consumption of light oil* to the refineries in exchange.
 (Steam engines, which destroy the light oil, can supply this "consumption" as well.)
+- The algorithm complexity is exponential in the number of possible upgrades.
+  I hope that this will be fine, because that number will be quite small.
+If this turns out to be a problem, we can use the following heuristic:
+  When at least **n** nodes in the action graph with *current-item-level* **L** have already been explored, then we strip all nodes with a level greater than **L+2** (or any other positive number) from the openlist.
+We no longer can guarantee to find the optimal solution then, but it's probably still quite good.